ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R164]**
 For BPI Interoperability, a valid "Commit State" operation a BPI invokes MUST
-* update the joint state object in its state storage according to the rules of the State Synchronization and Advancement Predicate
+* Update the joint state object in its state storage according to the rules of the State Synchronization and Advancement Predicate
-* commit the new state of an IVSM as a valid, succinct, and efficient zero-knowledge proof of correctness of the new state on the CCSM together with its public input and verification key
+* Commit the new state of an IVSM as a valid, succinct, and efficient zero-knowledge proof of correctness of the new state on the CCSM together with its public input and verification key
-* send that cryptographic proof of correctness of the new state on the IVSM to the invoking BPI Subject.
+* Send that cryptographic proof of correctness of the new state on the IVSM to the invoking BPI Subject

 #### **[R165]**
 The valid zero-knowledge proof of correctness of the new joint state MUST be publicly verifiable on the CCSM upon which the IVSM was instantiated.